How to Get More MPG Out of Your Car

 How to Improve Your Car's Mileage

-Many of these tips will not only save you money on gas this month, but they will save wear and tear on your vehicle in the long run.
+Many of these tips will not only save you money on gas this month, but will also minimize the wear and tear on your vehicle over time.

-Proper and regular maintenance paired with good driving habits are key to spending less money at the gas pump and the mechanic.
-It will also keep your car running longer so you don't have to buy another one!
+Proper and regular maintenance, paired with good driving habits are key to spending less money at the gas pump and at your mechanic's shop.
+It will also keep your car running longer, so you don't have to buy another one.

 Drive More Efficiently

 Peeling out from a stop light, sudden braking and driving over the speed limit can negatively impact fuel economy.
 Slow down, relax and give yourself more time.
 It's good for your car, your wallet, and your health.

 Test it out for yourself!
 If your car monitors mileage automatically, see how just two weeks of more relaxed driving can impact your mpg.